 Offering the best, most room-filling sound of all the speakers we tested, the Sonos PLAY:5 is our top recommendation for music lovers that are willing to spend top dollar for top-notch sound, and specifically for those that want to expand out into a multi-speaker system.
 The PLAY:5's large size and powerful drivers give it both the smoothest clarity and most powerful bass of all the speaker we tested, and the Sonos app makes nesting it within a multi-speaker system incredibly easy.
 Really the only downside of the PLAY:5 is its lack of Bluetooth, which in some cases can limit the things you can play wirelessly through the speaker, and makes it more difficult for visitors to jump onto the speaker and play music from their devices.
-Therefore, if you're just looking for a single, great-sounding speaker for your home, we would suggest the Bose Home Speaker 500 instead.
-It soundsalmost as good as the PLAY:5 and adds the convenience of a Bluetooth connection, though it's not as easy to use in a multi-speaker context.
+However, if you're an Apple user the AirPlay compatibility almost completely rectifies this problem.
+Thus if you're an Android user looking for a single-speaker system, you might appreciate the Bluetooth offered in many of Bose's flagship models.

 Sonos PLAY:5 Review

 Pros: Excellent sound quality, great volume, easy multi-speaker management, AirPlay compatable

 $499.00 at Amazon

 $349.00 at Amazon